Medicine (5 years) [MBChB]

 Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.

 You can enter this course with the appropriate qualifications, or if you have successfully completed the Foundation Year .
 We aim to recruit from a broad range of the community and encourage applications from able students from all backgrounds.

-Ongoing clinical science teaching but with a significant increase in clinical learning in teaching hospitals and community settings; the driver is to enable you to acquire clinical competence.
+Your clinical science teaching will be ongoing but with a significant increase in clinical learning in teaching hospitals and community settings; the driver is to enable you to acquire clinical competence.

-Final consolidation and integration of your previous four years of study; you are expected to take on supervised responsibility for patient care.
+You will consolidate and integrate your previous four years of study; you will to take on supervised responsibility for patient care.

 Compare this course

 Use the links below to view lists of courses in related subject areas.